-The latest film adaptation of F. Scott Fitzgerald’s 1925 novel The Great Gatsby releases May 10, 2013.
-The novel itself is on pace to be one of the best-selling books of the year.
+The 2013 film adaptation of F. Scott Fitzgerald’s 1925 novel The Great Gatsby positioned the novel itself to becone of the best-selling books of that year.
 We offer a variety of resources to help you teach the book and help students understand its historical context and literary impact.

 The Big Read’s The Great Gatsby: Reader’s Guide has collected biographical information, historical context, and discussions questions.
 A teacher’s guide has lesson plans and other resources, and an audio guide features a half-hour critical assessment of the novel with Sam Waterston, Robert Redford, Dana Gioia, Gish Gen and others.